Author: Dr Val Phua MBBS, MMed (Ophth), FRCOphth, FAMS

 5. It can be used to treat presbyopia (老花眼)

 Presbyopia is a condition of the eye that results in difficulty focusing on near objects and may necessitate reading glasses.
 It starts to become more apparent at about 40 years old onwards where objects need to be pushed progressively further away from you in order to remain in focus.
-Conservatively, reading glasses is a good choice to address this.
-For those looking for alternatives, SMILE surgery is an option.
+Conservatively, reading glasses are a good choice to address this.
+For those looking for alternatives, ReLEx SMILE surgery is an option.
 SMILE surgery is not only for the young.
 It can also be used to address presbyopia.
 This is done using the concept of monovision where the dominant eye is corrected for distance vision and the non-dominant eye is corrected for near vision.
 In this way, individuals enjoy both distance and near vision without the hassle of glasses.

 6. Enhancements can be done

 While laser correction is highly accurate and predictable, it is impossible to say that 100% of patients will achieve their target in every single case.
-There may be cases where a residual refractive error may still be present even after SMILE surgery.
+There may be cases where a residual refractive error may still be present even after ReLEx SMILE surgery.
 If this is the case, an enhancement or “touch up” laser can be done to treat the remaining amount of degree left.
 This is usually done once adequate recovery has taken place and the degree has more or less stabilised.

 7. It has a lower risk of dry eye after surgery

-The size of the wound in SMILE surgery is a fraction of that in other laser vision correction procedures.
+The size of the wound in ReLEx SMILE surgery is a fraction of that in other laser vision correction procedures.
 As a result, less of the corneal nerves are affected and less dry eyes result during the recovery phase of the surgery.
-Dry eyes are common in the population and if there is concern about worsening symptoms after laser vision correction, SMILE surgery is a good option in these patients.
+Dry eyes are common in the population and if there is concern about worsening symptoms after laser vision correction, ReLEx SMILE surgery is a good option in these patients.
 Patients generally find the whole procedure gentle and the recovery quick and fuss free.